Integration Architecture

 The device model configures how your device behaves when interacting with the C2C backend, including which features it supports.
 The following settings are configured by your device model:

 • Asset Type: The category of asset your device produces.
-May be "video", "audio", or "data".
+May be "video," "audio," or "data."
 Note that "video" includes video files that are muxed with audio.

 • Path Name: The name of your integration as it should appear in any uploaded asset's path.